dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 ---
 type: docs
 title: "How-To: Discover a pluggable component"
-linkTitle: "How to: Discover a pluggable component"
+linkTitle: "How To: Discover a pluggable component"
 weight: 4500
 description: "Learn how to help Dapr discover your pluggable component"
 ---